 Students gain hands-on sport industry experience and earn elective credit by taking advantage of our practicum and internship courses.
 Regardless of a student’s professional background, these courses offer an excellent opportunity to broaden your exposure to the sport industry and explore areas of interest.
 Though it is NOT required for graduation, we strongly recommend that you take advantage of these opportunities while you are in the Online Sport Management (OSM) master’s program.
 Many sport industry practicums/internships are available exclusively for students who are receiving college credit for the experience.
 Though these opportunities typically are unpaid or provide only a small stipend, they are a career investment that our OSM students find invaluable.

-UF’s Online Sport Management graduate program offers two courses to help students gain real-world sport industry experience and credentials while earning their master’s degree ― Advanced Practicum (SPM 6948) and Graduate Internship (SPM 6947).
+UF’s Online Master’s in Sport Management program offers two courses to help students gain real-world sport industry experience and credentials while earning their master’s degree ― Advanced Practicum (SPM 6948) and Graduate Internship (SPM 6947).
 They both involve a student working on-site in a sport setting, but there are differences regarding prerequisites, time commitment, and level of responsibility.

 The Advanced Practicum can be completed any time during the online sport management program.
 Students in practicums typically spend 5 to 10 hours per week on-site engaging in activities like shadowing a sport manager.